- Welcome to the Dronfield Footpaths and Bridleways Society.

-The Summer Walks programme has been finalised, many thanks to Steve and Ros Sadler….. it looks a superb series of walks….. thanks also to all the walks leaders.
+The Summer Walks programme is over halfway through, many thanks to Steve and Ros Sadler….. it has a superb series of walks….. thanks also to all the walks leaders.

 We have been involved with the Chesterfield Walking Week, indeed two of our members, Peter Carr and Graham Gill led today’s walk (8th May) on the George Stephenson walk, where we learned so much about this man, where he lived….worked, and finally, where he is buried.

 Stay safe walking in the countryside

 As spring gets underway, we’re reminding residents to take extra care when out exploring the countryside in fields where there are farm animals.

 Local residents and visitors to the area need to be aware of their surroundings especially when a path enters a field or they are crossing open access land.

 Our Strategic Director for Economy, Transport and Communities Mike Ashworth said: